Religious Liberty - On Trial

 This book challenges the notion of Religious Liberty, on both a legal and theological basis.

 A young Air Force cadet named Tom finds out that Tina is not the beautiful girl she seems to be, and attempts to make a sucker bet.
-Later, as he shares the story with his friends, it is discovered that Tom has made "Skirt Bets" with
+Later, as Tina shares the story with her friends, it is discovered that Tom has made "Skirt Bets" with

 that have resulted in date-rapes.
 When the girls try to teach him a lesson, Tom decides to have his revenge on Tina.

 When Tom is confronted with criminal assault charges and irrefutable evidence and testimony of

 , Tom's lawyer decides to defend Tom's actions on the basis of "Religious Liberty".
 The defense calls several notable ministers as witnesses, but Tina and the Prosecutor have a number of interesting surprises.

 Most of the witness testimony comes from actual preaching of real ministers, including the famous ones named as witnesses.